LLP'S And Insolvency? Isn't It Just Like A Limited Company?

-No. There are significant differences between the position of a partner (or member) of an LLP and a director of a limited company.
+No. There are significant differences between the position of a partner (or member) of an LLP (Limited Liability Partnership) and a director of a limited company.
 Unfortunately, too often, partners of an LLP only become aware of these differences once it’s too late to do anything about it.

 Overdrawn current and capital accounts will have to be repaid to the LLP, in the same way as a director’s overdrawn loan account of a limited company.

-Any income tax liability for members on the share of the LLP profits is a personal tax liability.
+Any income tax liability for members on the share of the Limited Liability Partnership profits is a personal tax liability.
 If the amount of tax due is not paid by the LLP, HMRC will seek to collect unpaid tax directly from the member.
 There may have even been a notional deduction of tax at the time the members received their drawings.
-Corporation tax is payable on any profits earned by a limited company and remains the liability of the company.
+In contrast, corporation tax is payable on any profits earned by a limited company and remains the liability of the company.

 So much will depend on the construction of the partnership agreement.
-Management accounts and the guidance from the LLP accountant take on an even more important role.
+Management accounts and the guidance from the Partnership accountant take, on an even more important role.

-If you have any clients or contacts that have financial warning signs with their business (LLP or otherwise) please ask them to get in touch with me (Tim Corfield) or Richard Owen for a free, confidential chat – we will be able to help!
+If you have any clients or contacts that have financial warning signs with their business (LLP or otherwise) please ask them to get in touch with me 01922 722205 (Tim Corfield) or Mark Shaw for a free, confidential chat – we will be able to help!
 In many cases a formal insolvency can be avoided – the sooner we get involved, the sooner we can help put a survival plan together.
+See what previous clients have to say on our testimonials page.